dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

                 :align: center
                 :alt: Save File in VS Code

-            Note that you can save a file by pressing "command" + "s".
+            Note that you can save a file by pressing :kbd:`Command+S`.

     .. tip::

-        You can also autosave by pressing the "File" button in the top left corner of VS Code and then selecting "Auto save".
+        You can also autosave by pressing the :menuselection:`File` button in the top left corner of VS Code and then selecting :menuselection:`Auto save`.

 Opening a File
 ---------------------------